-The guidelines for requesting a business operations certificate are found in Section 10 of the Foreign Business Act.
+The guidelines for requesting a JTEPA Certificate are found in Section 10 of the Foreign Business Act.
 There are three qualifications that an applicant must meet brfore a certificate is issued.

 1) The applicant must be a limited company registered in Thailand.
 There are some exceptions to this requirement in that for some types of businesses, registered ordinary partnerships and limited partnerships are eligible to apply for a business operations certificate.